kesin/taskover/README.md

 ### Taskile

-Personal Task Trace, manage your tasks.
+Personal Task Trace, make it easy to manage your tasks.